jeremybatesDC/vueGridBaseballCard/README.md

 so really it's just an upload button...
 I want it to match the logo image icon.
 And since image player icon can't be a mountain, and logo image prob shouldn't be a person, then need to generalize morereplace filepicker player image upload button with an icon of a picture that feautures a person not a mountian: something like: https://iconmonstr.com/picture-4-svg/

+## App

+gets too slow with huge photos (does the same happen after you change photos 100times even with small images? is it a pure memory issue?)

+Nativescript-Vue is the way to go... everything just seems to be between versions right now.
+I starred 8 repos though

+verify no input field zoom following this lightrefactor

+reafcotr container classes? long words

+logo position squares AND layout icons: active white color--RESTORE AFTER HAVING MOVED IT TO INDEX.html

+i stupidly removed previous xcode when installing beta xcode.
+Nativescript appearently isn't expecting the beta... restore that, but maybe not now on bad internet connection

+-- i already have an apple dev account it seems -- upgrading xcode now...
+The vue3 feature of making it "easier to target native" seems to have evaporated

 ### 2nd release

+ASIDE & FOOTER!
+textareas content strategy/testing:
+a) maxlength?
+b) b/c may not be feasible to alwasy vertically center textareas w/out ever clipping text, consider adding a visual florish / bottom box shadow that would be obscured by a 2nd/3rd etc line of text (maybe with a text background color or something)

+might get too slow with huge photos

 don't need TRUE icons for font sliders -- just style a capital A with the relevant hard-coded font variation settings